-How to Find Free Coupons Online and How to Avoid Scams
+How to Safely Find the Best Free Coupons Online and Avoid Scams

 Finding those coupons, gift cards, and rebates online...
 Here is everything you need to know.
 This is both a pragmatic and cautionary article.
 The phrase “free coupons” is one of the most dangerous search terms you can use.
 Because this search term is so popular; all the hackers, scammers, ID thieves, and con artists are all over it.
 If you go to the wrong website, your computer is toast; and if you have any personal information (including passwords) on your computer, so is your ID.